betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 it to their ear and face.
 Its that last part that is problematic.
 So, keep your phone, and the case/holder, clean.
 And, maybe don't set it down just anywhere.

+Ideally, you would use a different wipe each time you clean a surface.
+That probably isn't practical.
+On the other hand, don't use a single wipe to clean everything in your office area either.
+If you can, its best to use gloves when cleaning.
+But, since most of us don't have easy access to a box of disposable gloves, just remember to wash your hands after you've finished cleaning your office surfaces.

 ## When and how often to clean?